bdnorris/haiku/README.md

 # haiku
-Haiku Generator
+Haiku Generator that pulls lines from a Google spreadsheet.

-Learning GITHUB
-etc.
+Fun project for learning some javascript and GitHub.